 Under Utah law, a juvenile offender possesses certain rights not afforded to individuals 18 years or older.
 In contrast, there are certain rights, juvenile offenders lack; however, constitutional rights are always present for juvenile offenders.
 Some of these rights include:

 Depending on the crime, Utah law provides similar penalties for juvenile offenses as it does for adult defenses; however, most penalties for juvenile offenses are somewhat minor.
 Less severe offenses may still have long lasting effects on a juvenile’s record.

 Some juvenile offense penalties include detention; orders to repay a victim, protective supervision, probation, curfew, fines, and counseling among several others.
 Individual circumstances will impact the type of penalties a juvenile may receive.

-Juvenile Justice Services- Programs for rehabilitation and supervision of youth offenders in Utah.
+Juvenile Justice Services Early Intervention – Follow the link to learn about services and programs for rehabilitation and supervision of youth offenders in Utah.

 Utah Criminal Justice Center – University of Utah College of Social Work resource for youth offender rehabilitation, statistics, and analysis.